Reinforced Inverse Scattering: Introduction

-Current literature focuses on computational algorithms and uses fixed sensor positions and frequencies.
-Motivated by the numerical challenges and the aforementioned works, a reinforcement learning framework is proposed in this paper to select scatterer-dependent sensor locations and multiple frequencies to improve the image reconstruction stability and quality for precision imaging.
-Previously, reinforcement learning has been applied to medical imaging \citep{ct,med,med2}, a related numerical problem to inverse scattering.
-Our algorithm is mainly inspired by the work \citep{ct}, where reinforcement learning is applied to learn sensor locations and X-ray doses in CT imaging.
-It is worth emphasizing that the reconstruction problem in CT imaging is a linear problem while the one in inverse scattering is nonlinear and, hence, more challenging.
-Second, the goal in CT imaging is to optimize sensor locations via balancing sensing safety and reconstruction quality, while the goal in inverse scattering is to balance sensing expense and reconstruction quality, leading to a different learning target in this paper than the one in \citep{ct}.
-Finally, we develop a new reinforcement learning framework that not only optimizes sensor locations but also incident wave frequencies in this paper.
-We focus on the case of relatively weak scatterers as a proof of concept in this paper while still maintaining the nonlinear nature of the forward problem by keeping a few leading order terms in the Born series.
-Extensive numerical results will be provided to demonstrate the superiority of the proposed method over existing methods with limited imaging resources.
+Current literature focuses on computational algorithms that use fixed sensor positions and frequencies.
+Motivated by the numerical challenges and the aforementioned works, this paper proposes a reinforcement learning framework to select scatterer-dependent sensor locations and multiple frequencies to improve image reconstruction stability and quality for precision imaging.
+Previously, reinforcement learning has been applied to medical imaging \cite{ct,med,med2}, a related numerical problem to inverse scattering.
+Our algorithm is mainly inspired by the work \cite{ct}, where reinforcement learning is used to learn sensor locations and X-ray doses in CT imaging.
+It is important to note that the reconstruction problem in CT imaging is linear, while the one in inverse scattering is nonlinear and, hence, more challenging.
+Additionally, the goal in CT imaging is to optimize sensor locations by balancing sensing safety and reconstruction quality, whereas the goal in inverse scattering is to balance sensing expense and reconstruction quality, resulting in a different learning target in this paper than in \cite{ct}.
+Finally, we develop a new reinforcement learning framework that optimizes not only sensor locations but also incident wave frequencies.
+This paper focuses on the case of relatively weak scatterers as a proof of concept, while still maintaining the nonlinear nature of the forward problem.
+Extensive numerical results will be provided to demonstrate that our algorithm is capable of improving a user-specified strategy.

 The rest of the paper is organized as follows.
-In Section $2$, the inverse scattering problem is introduced.
-In Section $3$, we explain the proposed reinforcement learning framework.
-In Section $4$, numerical results are provided to demonstrate the effectiveness of the proposed framework.
-In Section $5$, we conclude this paper with a short discussion.
+In Section \ref{sec2}, the inverse scattering problem is introduced.
+In Section \ref{sec3}, we explain the proposed reinforcement learning framework, the training and the testing procedure.
+In Section \ref{sec4}, numerical results are provided to demonstrate the effectiveness of the proposed framework.
+In Section \ref{sec5}, we conclude this paper with a short discussion.